Skip to Main Content

 Myth 2: The interest rate is the most important factor

-When you refinance to a loan with the same term, you reset the payment clock, says Michele Sine, portfolio manager and senior wealth adviser at ImpactAdvisor.
+When you refinance to a loan with the same term, you reset the payment clock, says Michele Sine, portfolio manager and senior wealth advisor at ImpactAdvisor.
 For instance, homeowners who have been paying their 30-year mortgage for 10 years will reset to zero when they refinance to another 30-year loan.
 This added time (that’s 120 additional monthly payments) costs money as the initial payments mostly cover interest to the service provider.

 “It’s an uneven playing field when it comes to payments.
 In short, the bank always wins because they get their money first,” says Sine.